gconnect/Buyme-A-Coffee-Celo-Dapp/README.md

 # Buy Me A Coffee Celo-Dapp
-Buy me A coffee Celo Dapp is a mobile application that interact with the Celo Java SDK to interact with the Celo Contract kit.
-The connects to the Valora or Alfajores wallet to enable payment to any of the selected Creator/Beneficiary.
+Buy me A coffee Celo Dapp is a mobile application that interact with the Celo Java SDK Contract kit.
+The dApp connects to Valora or Alfajores wallet to enable payment to any of the selected Creator/Beneficiary using deeplink.

 # dApp UI
 ![mockup](https://user-images.githubusercontent.com/23031920/209605073-df58fad0-67ab-4319-9a66-b78866170e16.png)